Factory-Built Housing Pre-Development Pilot Program

 The Factory-Built Housing Pre-Development Pilot Program has $12 million available to fund pre-development activities for factory-built housing manufacturers applying to the U.S. Department of Energy’s Title 17 Clean Energy Financing Program.
 Pre-development activities include evaluating site feasibility, doing infrastructure planning, and developing Community Benefits Plans.

-- DOE Title 17 Clean Energy Finance Program
+DOE Title 17 Program

-The Application is forthcoming.
-Stay tuned for further details.
 The Department of Energy (DOE) Title 17 Application is available on the Title 17 webpage.

 Who is Eligible to Apply?